johnnye/replicator/README.md

 Replicator expects 3 arguments:

 * `newURL` this is the new base URL to send traffic to
-* `meh` meh mode is set to `true` by default, it doesnt make sure that these requests are sent. `false` will guarantee that requests are replaicted.
+* `meh` meh mode is set to `true` by default, it doesn't make sure that these requests are sent. `false` will guarantee that requests are replicated.
-* `percentage` integer from 0 to 100 the percentage of requsts that are sent
+* `percentage` integer from 0 to 100 the percentage of requests that are sent

 ## Running
 Include it in your list of middleware, preferably near the top.